Social Justice Committee

 Would you like to help reduce world poverty, hunger, nuclear weapons or homelessness?
 Do you actively support LGBTQ rights?
 Is preserving our degraded environment or fighting racism your dream?
 If some of these issues are important to you, consider joining the KUUF Social Justice Committee.

 Our members can connect you with organizations, events and educational opportunities.
 Perhaps you can add to our list of causes and contacts.
 We also work within our church to support social justice sermons, workshops and other programs.

 We all have different interests, experiences and methods to fight injustice.
 We require neither uniformity of beliefs nor lock step adherence to the same methods.
 However, our liberal social justice activism is informed by the broad ethical and moral principles of Unitarian Universalism.

 Welcoming and Membership Committee

 Contact email@example.com if you’d like to join this committee or audit a meeting.

 Being a newcomer to any community can be difficult until you know the ropes.
-Warmly welcoming all of us, but especially helping newcomers feel comfortable and welcome is the job of the Membership Committee.
-They work to make our Fellowship a friendly place via Sunday greeters, and New UU Workshops (an orientation to our congregation, Unitarian Universalism, and membership).
+Warmly welcoming all of us, but especially helping newcomers feel comfortable and welcome is the job of the Welcoming and Membership Committee.
+We work to make our Fellowship a friendly place via Sunday greeters, ushers, after service hospitality, and New UU Workshops.

 Contact firstname.lastname@example.org if you’d like to volunteer.